ramonpzg/architecting-dashboards/README.md

  git clone https://github.com/ramonprz01/pycon21-dashboards-4-all.git
 ```

-Conversely, you can click on the green `downlowad` button at the top and donwload all files to your desired folder/directory.
+Conversely, you can click on the green `download` button at the top and donwload all files to your desired folder/directory.
 Once you download it, unzip it and move on to the second step.

 #### Second Step